Last Updated on 23/06/2026

 12. Sone River (784 km)

-Located in the central region of the subcontinent the Sone River is a perennial river that originates at the Amarkantak hills of Chattisgarh.
+Located in the central region of the subcontinent the Sone River is a perennial river that originates at the Amarkantak Plateau in Anuppur district, Madhya Pradesh.
 The river flows on for 784 kms before joining the Ganges River near Patna in the state of Bihar.
-Sone is also the 2nd largest tributary in India just after Yamuna.
-The Sone originates at Pendra in Chhattisgarh and heads on to the state of Madhya Pradesh where it encounters the Kaimur range.
-In Bihar Son River forms a sort of unsaid boundary between the Bhojpuri-speaking and Magahi-speaking regions of the state.
+Sone is also the 2nd largest right-bank tributary of the Ganga after Yamuna.
+The Sone originates in Madhya Pradesh and heads through the Kaimur range before flowing into Bihar, where Son River forms a sort of unsaid boundary between the Bhojpuri-speaking and Magahi-speaking regions of the state.

 - Length: 784 km